-Company-Wi Company-Wide Metrics nit Metrics RTX Earnings RTX FCF Business Unit Earnings Business Unit FCF How are AIP financial metrics defined?
+Company-Wide Metrics Business Unit Metrics RTX Earnings RTX FCF Business Unit Earnings Business Unit FCF How are AIP financial metrics defined?
 We start with a GAAP measure: RTX's net income attributable to common shareowners.
 We start by subtracting one GAAP measure from another: RTX's consolidated net cash flow from operating activities, less RTX's capital expenditures.
 We start with a GAAP measure: business unit operating income.
-We start with an internal measure based on business unit net cash flow from operating activities, less capital expenditures. s, the impact of acquisitions and divestiture: operating performance.
-These may include s (including acquisition accounting adjustme Why did the Committee choose these metrics?
+We start with an internal measure based on business unit net cash flow from operating activities, less capital expenditures. given year, changes in tax laws and rtain items and external events unrelat accounting rules, restructuring costs, th ficant and/or non-recurring items.
+See ne impact of acquisitions and dive stitures (including acquisition Why did the Committee choose these metrics?
 The Committee believes adjusted net income is relevant because it measures the immediate impact of operating decisions on RTX's overall performance, and includes the impact of items such as tax, interest and foreign exchange fluctuations, which are managed at the Corporate level.
 The Committee believes that FCF performance is a relevant measure of our ability to generate cash to fund our operations and key business investments and to return capital to our shareowners.
 The Committee believes that operating income, exclusive of tax, interest and foreign exchange exposure, should be the focus of our business units.
 The Committee believes that FCF performance is a relevant measure of the business units' ability to generate cash to fund their operations and key business investments.
-Why do we use non- GAAP financial metrics for annual incentives? strategies.
-Our non-GAAP performance measures encourage decision-making that for a clearer assessment of business perfo pacted by short-term decisions made in the considers long-term value creation but doe ormance and help to align our annual incenti s not conflict with our short-term incentive
+Why do we use non- GAAP financial metrics for annual incentives? of RTX's long-term business strateg creation but does not conflict with entives should not be positively or nega jies.
+Our non-GAAP performance meas our short-term incentive metrics.
+Adjus annual incentive goals with the non-GA ures encourage decision-making t tments noted above allow for a cl that considers long-term value earer assessment of business

-^{} As reported in our 2022 Annual Report on Form 10-K.
+^{}As reported in our 2022 Annual Report on Form 10-K.